ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 But if the original wanteds were allowed to interact to derive `gamma ~ [beta]` we could also simplify to `[W] gamma ~ [beta], F beta alpha`, i.e. constraint solving would not be confluent.

+Moreover, given wanted-wanted interactions but not the LCC, it is possible to violate principal types (see the `hmm` example at the bottom of the `SetField` section below).

 ## What's the difference between fundeps and type equalities?